josephWoodland/MS2---CookIt/README.md

 CookIt is a food plan delivery business, they would like an interactive part of their website that allows users to create a meal plan suited for their dietary needs and any other requirements that they need.

-The needs of the web application from the founder are
+The needs of the web application explained by the founder are

 To allow potential customers to add their data
 To have the web application be personal to the user